Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/dev_post.md

 ## Logic App receiver
-This gets the dermatologist prediction type, appointment date and time and updates it to the patient details list and confirms the slot of the appointment.
-In the end this also sends a card response to the dermatologist notifying that the details are saved successfully.
+This gets the dermatologist's prediction type, appointment date, and time and updates it to the patient details list, and confirms the slot of the appointment.
+In the end, this also sends a card response to the dermatologist notifying that the details are saved successfully.
 ![Logic App response flow](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/raw/ml-model-dev/images/receive_flow.jpg)

 ## Patient Receives appointment confirmation

-After this the patient receives the appointment date and time and the link to the Power Apps where he/she can track their progress.
+After this, the patient receives the appointment date and time and the link to the Power Apps where he/she can track their progress.
 The step level is set to 2 now.
 ![Patient Receives the slot](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/raw/ml-model-dev/images/patient_receive.jpg)

 ## Track details in Power Apps

-Once the slot it booked the patient can track their progress with the timeline shown below their profile.
+Once the slot is booked the patient can track their progress with the timeline shown below their profile.
 ![Patient Details](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/raw/ml-model-dev/images/patient_profile.jpg)